This vegan peanut butter blossoms are literally the best thing you will ever have!

 In case you didn’t know, peanut butter blossoms are a cookie table staple, especially during the holidays!

 They are known for their signature Hershey’s Kiss in the center and soft and chewy exterior.

 They are always a family favorite and never stay on the cookie tray for long.
 However, peanut butter blossoms are not vegan.

-Enter my vegan peanut butter blossoms that take about 20 minutes to make and have no dairy products at all!
+Enter my eggless peanut butter blossoms that take about 20 minutes to make and have no dairy products at all!

 They are going to be the hallmark of your holiday and are truly the star of the show out of all of the Vegan Christmas Cookies!

 The only difference is that they do not use a Hershey’s Kiss.
 The taste and flavor are all the same and the recipe is truly easy to follow!

 When making the dough for these eggless peanut butter kiss cookies, you will be amazed at how light, airy, and soft it is!